 Because of how stressful their jobs are, being an air traffic controller is a very lengthy process that takes many years of training to be fully certified.

-What Does an Air Traffic Controller Do?
+- 5 How to Become an Air Traffic Controller

 Air traffic controllers safely direct aircraft during flights in their sector.

 Every sector of airspace has at least one air traffic controller.